 |XSS threshold||Configured XSS threshold.
 Action is taken when rules that trigger Cross-Site Scripting (XSS) violations exceed the threshold.|

-About the All WAF services page
+About the Settings page